n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 #### 4.2 isol ####

-The `isol` feature substitutes the default glyph for a codepoint with the isolated form.
-It is applied to letters
+The `isol` feature substitutes the default glyph for a codepoint with the isolated form of the letter.

 > Note: It is common for a font to use the isolated form of a letter
 > as the default, in which case the `isol` feature would apply no